NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Replay of $PrepareResponse$ messages;
 * Replay of $Commit$ messages.

-The code can possible recover the following cases:
+The code can possibly recover the following cases:

 * Restore nodes to higher views;
 * Restore nodes to a view with prepare request sent, but not enough preparations to commit;
-* Restore nodes to a view with prepare request sent and enough preparations to commit, consequently, reaching `CommitSent` state;
+* Restore nodes to a view with prepare request sent and enough preparations to commit, consequently reaching `CommitSent` state;
 * Share commit signatures to a node that is committed (`CommitSent` flag activated).

 [Figure @Fig:dbft-v2-recover] summarizes some of the current states led by the recovery mechanisms, which is currently sent by nodes that received a change view request.